ansible/ansible/docs/docsite/rst/dev_guide/collections_tech_preview.rst

 tests directory
 ----------------

 TBD.
-Expect tests for the collection itself, including Molecule files, to reside here.
+Expect tests for the collection itself to reside here.

 .. _creating_collections: